jldimond/Coral-CpG-ratio-MS/methods.md

 _**Annotation**_

-In order to maintain consistency in comparing datasets, all transcriptomes, and in some cases differentially expressed gene sets, were compared to the UniProt/Swiss-Prot protein database (version 2/17/2015) using Blastx (version 2.2.29) using a evalue threshold E-value = 10<sup>-5</sup>.
+In order to maintain consistency in comparing datasets, all transcriptomes and  differentially expressed gene sets, were compared to the UniProt/Swiss-Prot protein database (version 2/17/2015) using Blastx (version 2.2.29) using an evalue threshold 10<sup>-5</sup>.

 Corresponding Gene Ontology Slim terms were identified by joining with [SPID and GO Numbers](https://sqlshare.escience.washington.edu/sqlshare/#s=query/